 - Coir pith

 Other wastes and residues like castor shell, red gram stalk, tobacco stem, tea waste, sander dust, tree bark, wild grasses and shrubs and sander dust can be also be briquetted WITHOUT USING ANY BINDER.
 They will burn differently depending on their composition and the efficiency and ash residue will vary.
-Briquettes are a good substitute for, or can be used with, coal, lignite, woo.
+Briquettes are a good substitute for, or can be used with, coal, lignite, or wood.
 They offer numerous advantages:

 - There is no sulphur in Wight Heat briquettes.